Abhaykulshrestha13/Dog-App/README.md

 ## About

-An App by which you can search images of any dog's breed.
+An App by which you can search images of any dog's breed and download images.

 ## Screenshots